archelogos/CarND-Advanced-Lane-Lines/README.md

 In the final part of the project, the same pipeline was applied to process videos frame-by-frame.
 Taking a video we wanted to test our pipeline to simulate a real-time processing situation.

 At the same time that we were driving the car, the camera placed in the front of it, is taking pictures of the road.
-Then, frame-by-frame the pipeline processes the images and determine not only the area where the car should be driving, but also the position offset from the center, and the radius of curvature as well.
+Then, frame-by-frame the pipeline processes the images and determines not only the area where the car should be driving, but also the position offset from the center, and the radius of curvature as well.

-The pipeline process was defined in a single method ```pipeline()``` which receives a standard image from the video and after processes it, it returns a new and modified image with an area drawn on it.
+The pipeline process was defined in a single ```pipeline()``` method which receives a standard image from the video and after having processed it, it returns a new and modified image with an area drawn on it.

-Following, the steps followed in the process
+Morover, the steps followed in the process were:

 - Undistort the input
 - Convert the image to a binary